 But was that enough to take such a big risk, giving up good paying jobs at the beginning of our careers and do something that most thought so unconventional?
 Our love of travel was enough to make us really contemplate taking off to see the world, but it wasn’t enough to make us take that leap.
 To really get us over the hump, we really reflected and dug deep.
 We thought about what it was that we wanted out of life.

 Like many others who choose to take the leap of faith and travel around the world, it ultimately came down to one thing – regret.
 In 5, 10, 20, 30 years, what would we regret more?
 Playing it safe and joining the million of others in the rat race?
 Or taking a risk and doing what it was we really wanted to do?
 When we thought about it in those terms, the decision became easy.

-And now, 6 years after making that decision in 2007 and going in 2008-2009, I can honestly say it was the best decision of our young lives.
+And now, after making that decision in 2007 and going in 2008-2009, I can honestly say it was the best decision of our young lives.
 And thinking about our Why? made us feel more at ease with that decision and confident that we were doing what was right for our us.
 Though many thought we were crazy, we knew that this is what we were supposed to do.